 Hedging associated with capital expenditures.
-During fiscal years 2024 and 2023, the Company also held a series of euro/U.S. dollar contracts to hedge against changes in the fair value of aircraft purchase commitments under the Boeing contracts, which arise from fluctuations in the euro/U.S. dollar exchange rates.
-At March 31, 2024, the total unrealized gain relating to these contracts amounted to €57m, compared to €260m unrealized gain at March 31, 2023.
+During FY25 and FY24, the Company also held a series of euro/U.S. dollar contracts to hedge against changes in the fair value of aircraft purchase commitments under the Boeing contracts and capital maintenance, which arise from fluctuations in the euro/U.S. dollar exchange rates.
+At March 31, 2025, the total unrealized gain relating to these contracts amounted to €7m, compared to €57m unrealized gain at March 31, 2024.

 Under IFRS, the Company generally accounts for these contracts as cash flow hedges.
 Cash flow hedges are recorded at fair value in the balance sheet and are re-measured to fair value at the end of the financial period through equity to the extent effective, with any ineffectiveness recorded through the income statement.
-The Company has found these hedges to be highly effective in offsetting changes in the fair value of the aircraft purchase commitments arising from fluctuations in exchange rates because the forward exchange contracts are always for the same amount, currency and maturity dates as the corresponding aircraft purchase commitments.
+The Company has found these hedges to be highly effective in offsetting changes in the fair value of the aircraft purchase commitments arising from fluctuations in exchange rates because the forward exchange contracts are for the same amount, currency and maturity dates as the corresponding aircraft purchase commitments.

-A plus or minus change of 10% in relevant foreign currency exchange rates, based on outstanding foreign currency-denominated financial assets and financial liabilities at March 31, 2024 would have a positive impact of approximately $\notin$ 77m on the income statement (net of tax) (2023: $\notin$ 46m; 2022: $\notin$ 26m) if the rate fell by 10%, and a negative impact of approximately $\notin$ 63m on the income statement (net of tax) (2023: $\notin$ 38m; 2022: $\notin$ 2m) if the rate fell by 10%, and a negative impact of approximately $\notin$ 63m on the income statement (net of tax) (2023: $\notin$ 38m; 2022: $\notin$ 2m) if the rate increased by 10%.
-The same movement of 10% in foreign currency exchange rates would have a positive approximately $\notin$ 501m impact (net of tax) on equity if the rate fell by 10% and a negative $\notin$ 410m impact (net of tax) if the rate increased by 10% (2023: $\notin$ 677m positive or $\notin$ 554m negative; 2022: $\notin$ 695m positive or $\notin$ 588m negative).
+If the rate fell by 10% outstanding foreign currency-denominated financial assets and financial liabilities at March 31, 2025 would have a positive impact of €77m on the income statement (net of tax) (2024: €77m; 2023: €46m) and a negative impact of €63m on the income statement (net of tax) (2024: €63m; 2023: €38m) if the rate increased by 10%.
+The same movement of 10% in foreign currency exchange rates would have a positive €518m impact (net of tax) on equity if the rate fell by 10% and a negative €424m impact (net of tax) if the rate increased by 10% (2024: €501m positive or €410m negative; 2023: €677m positive or €544m negative).

-INTEREST RATE EXPOSURE AND HEDGING
+INTEREST RATE EXPOSURE